Cinema of the United Kingdom

 In 2009, British films grossed around $2 billion worldwide and achieved a market share of around 7% globally and 17% in the United Kingdom.
-UK box-office takings totalled £1.1 billion in 2012, with 172.5 million admissions.

-The British Film Institute has produced a poll ranking what they consider to be the 100 greatest British films of all time, the BFI Top 100 British films.
+UK box office earnings totalled £1.1 billion in 2012, with 172.5 million admissions.
+The British Film Institute has produced a poll ranking what it considers to be the 100 greatest British films of all time.
 The annual BAFTA Awards hosted by the British Academy of Film and Television Arts are considered to be the British equivalent of the Academy Awards.